 Scars form when your skin heals itself after becoming damaged.
 This damage can occur from a variety of sources, including burns, surgeries, injuries, and animal bites.
 1

-For the first two years, your scar will continue to fade.
-After that, the scar will usually not change.
-2 This is why the best time to help a scar fade faster is as soon as you begin to heal from an injury.
+For the first two years you have a scar, it will fade.
+After that, the scar will usually not change.2 This is why the best time to treat a scar is as soon as you begin to heal from an injury.
 There are ways to make older scars look less noticeable, but it is easiest to change the appearance of a potential scar while the skin is still healing.
-If you don’t treat a scar right away, you may need to explore surgical methods to reduce or fade the scar at a later time.
+If you don’t treat a scar right away, you may need to explore surgical methods to reduce the intensity of it at a later time.

 Scars can make you feel self-conscious about your appearance.
 If you have scars on highly visible parts of your body such as your face or hands, you’re probably wondering how you can make them less noticeable.
 Here are seven natural ways to reduce the appearance of scars.

 You probably know that your body needs vitamin C to stay healthy.
 In dermatology, vitamin C is used topically, as it’s the most common antioxidant in the skin.
 (Antioxidants play an important role in protecting your cells from damage.)3 In the case of vitamin C, it can protect your skin from ultraviolet (UV) damage and also help your skin heal.
 A 2013 Korean study found that using a topical silicone gel containing vitamin C was effective in reducing the appearance of scars.4 Study participants included 80 surgical patients.
 Their scars were evaluated after six months of applying the gel, and found to be less elevated and lighter than scars of the control group.